KhartesViewer/khartes/README.md

 <img src="images/settings_tab.JPG" width="800"/>

 The Settings tab gives you control of some of the internal parameters of khartes.
-When you are first starting out, you probably will not need to access this tab, but as you continue, you may discover that you would like to customize some aspects of khartes.
+When you are first starting out, you probably will not need to modify these, but as you continue, you may discover that you would like to customize some aspects of khartes.

 In the left column of this tab are the